Bold Branding for a Growing Community: Visual Identity and Collateral Designed to Empower and Connect

 “What kind of visual identity could capture the inclusivity and energy of this community?”

-Hypothesis: If the brand reflects the diversity, strength, and creativity of the PDXWIT community, then it will build stronger recognition and foster deeper connections among members, partners, and sponsors.
+If the brand reflected the diversity, strength, and creativity of the PDXWIT community, it could build stronger recognition and foster deeper connections among members, partners, and sponsors.
+This belief guided every design decision, from concept exploration to final execution.

 -